 Veterans should be aware that short-term classes and other flexible schedules may affect benefits.
-Before registering, check with the veterans' counselor or the Veterans Certifying Official in the Admissions and Records Office about the implications of taking short-term courses.
+Before registering, check with the veterans' counselor or the Veterans Certifying Official in the Veterans Office in A-200 about the implications of taking short-term courses.